mark-sed/mash-py/README.md

 # mash-py
-Python 3 interpreter for Mash language
+Prototype interpreter for Mash language.

+Be warned that the interpreter is quite slow and poorly optimized, it was created mostly to test the language make the final interpreter build on this.

 # Mash language
 Dynamically typed language (with some optional typing features) for easy prototyping, writing one liners, but also